rascol/Raspberry-Pi-PPS-Client/README.md

 # Summary
 ---
-The pps-client daemon provides timekeeping synchronization precision of 1 microsecond and a typical average accuracy of 2 microseconds.
-This was verified on a sample of ten Raspberry Pi 3 test units.
+The pps-client daemon provides timekeeping synchronization precision of 1 microsecond and a typical average accuracy of 2 microseconds on the Raspberry Pi 3 (verified on 10 test units).

 Figure 1 is a distribution of time adjustments made by the pps-client controller to the system clock.